celestiaorg/.github/CONTRIBUTING.md

 background context is likely to be rejected because the implication and design has not been properly discussed.

-Celestia has a culture of prioritizing PRs.
-This prioritization focuses on unblocking others and finishing work before starting new work.
+The Celestia team has a culture of prioritizing PRs.
+This prioritization focuses on unblocking others and finishing existing work before starting new work.

 As a developer, you are responsible for ensuring your code gets merged.
 This means you should be verifying that the appropriate reviewers are assigned and